DraganMonica/Maison_Sucree_Management_System/README.md

 ---

 > [!NOTE]
-> This is an academic project built to demonstrate microservices architecture, API Gateway routing, distributed JWT authentication, real-world Stripe payment integration, and an analytics admin dashboard with Chart.js.
+> This is a demo project built to demonstrate microservices architecture, API Gateway routing, distributed JWT authentication, real-world Stripe payment integration, and an analytics admin dashboard with Chart.js.

 ---